 The build quality is decent.
 It feels well-built and there are no obvious gaps in the construction.
 The stand supports the TV well, but it still wobbles a bit when nudged.

 The Samsung Q60T has an outstanding contrast ratio, which is expected from a VA panel.
 It displays extremely deep blacks, but it doesn't have a local dimming feature to improve the contrast.
 Note that contrast may vary between units.

-The Samsung Q60T doesn't have a local dimming feature, the video above is provided for reference only.
+This TV doesn't have a local dimming feature, the video above is provided for reference only.
 If a local dimming feature is important to you, check out the Hisense H8G.

 This TV has a great SDR peak brightness.
 It gets bright enough to combat glare in most well-lit environments.
 It remains consistently bright for the most part, but small areas are noticeably dimmer due to the aggressive frame dimming.

 We measured peak brightness after calibration in the 'Movie' Picture Mode with Gamma set to '2.2', Contrast Enhancer off, and Brightness at its max.
 We got the TV the brightest possible with these settings.

 The Samsung Q60T has mediocre peak brightness in HDR, and it doesn't get much brighter than in SDR.
 Once again, small highlights don't get as bright, so some vivid colors may not pop the way the creator intended.